CodeYourFuture/fundamentals-course/from-khan-academy-processingjs-to-p5js.md

 * The creators of processing have [a p5.js course on kadenze.com - "Introduction to Programming for the Visual Arts with p5.js"](https://www.kadenze.com/courses/introduction-to-programming-for-the-visual-arts-with-p5-js-vi/info)
 * Joshua Davis has some courses on processing on skillshare, which is free for 2 months.
 [Programming Graphics I: Introduction to Generative Art](https://www.skillshare.com/classes/Programming-Graphics-I-Introduction-to-Generative-Art/782118657).
 This does *not* teach in javascript but in Processing, which uses the Java language instead.
 However, if you LOVE the topic, you could skim these videos and still learn a lot.
 Normally I would recommend getting strong in ONE language (JavaScript) for the first year or two of your programming journey.
+* Mostly aimed at teachers: [Introduction to Computational Media with p5.js](https://nycdoe-cs4all.github.io/) has material for teachers to run a course.
+Students can find some interesting project ideas.

+* If you want to stick with processing.js and Khan Academy longer, there is [Advanced JS: Games and Visualizations](https://www.khanacademy.org/computing/computer-programming/programming-games-visualizations).
+I haven't worked through this course, yet.

+# Other migration guides

+* If you want to stick with processing.js, Khan Academy have [this guide to using processingjs outside khan academy](https://www.khanacademy.org/computing/computer-programming/programming-games-visualizations/advanced-development-tools/a/using-processingjs-outside-khan-academy)

 ## List of important differences between (khan academy) processing.js and p5.js